ESM Application Process

 Applicants to Georgetown University are required to hold a four-year bachelor’s degree from an accredited college or university or an equivalent degree from a foreign country.
 Students who attended or graduated from a non-U.S. college or university should review the instructions on the International Applicants page.

-If admitted/enrolled: All applicants who are admitted and enroll will be required to submit official transcripts from all institutions that have conferred a degree to you.
+If admitted/enrolled: All applicants who are admitted and choose to enroll will be required to submit official transcripts from all institutions that have conferred a degree to you.
 Georgetown University reserves the right to withdraw an offer of admission if there is a discrepancy between the uploaded unofficial transcript and/or translation and the official original language transcript and/or the official translation.

 All submitted transcripts must display the following: